 The Board of Daramalan College operates in accordance with its Constitution and protocols, its Code of Ethics for Directors and relevant corporation laws.
-The Board is responsible for maintaining the Missionaries of the Sacred Heart ethos and for the College's strategic planning, key policy development, risk oversight and the financial accountability for the College.
+The Board is responsible for maintaining the Missionaries of the Sacred Heart ethos and for the College's strategic planning, key rolicy development, risk oversight and the financial accountability for the College.

-1. The Principal is responsible to the Provincial to further the Objects and to work with the Board for the management and performance of the College [see Article 26), and is responsible to the Board for the execution of the Board's decisions.

-2. The Board:

-- ensures that its membership includes a mix of skills appropriate to achieve the responsibilities of the Board, and provides new members with a suitable induction - adopts a governing style that values critical analysis and promotes deliberation - maintains a conflict of interest register - conducts a self-evaluation exercise every two years and reviews its results - invites to its meetings from time to time guest presenters, including members of staff and student leaders, to present on such matters that the Board considers appropriate to inform its understanding of the College's operations and issues and to aid decision-making - uses Committees to undertake detailed work in order to allow Board meetings to focus on strategic matters. - 3.
+- 1. The Principal is responsible to the Provincial to furner the Objects and to work with the Board for the management and performance of the College [see Article 26), and is responsible to the Board for the execution of the Board's decisions. - 2.
+The Board: - ensures that its membership includes a mix of skills appropriate to achieve the responsibilities of the Board, and provides new memory with a suitable induction - adopts a governing style that values critical analysis and promotes deliberation - maintains a conflict of interest register - conducts a self-evaluation exercise every two years and reviews its results - invites to its meetings from time to time guest presenters, including members of staff and student leaders, to present on such matters that the Board considers appropriate to inform its understanding of the College's operations and issues and to aid decision-making - uses Committees to undertake detailed work in order to allow Board meetings to focus on strategic matters. - 3.
 Documentation for meetings is forwarded to Directors in advance of meetings so that sound preparation for the meeting is possible. - 4.
 The Board Committees review their Terms of Reference and work plans annually and submit these to the Board for approval. - 5.
-The College arranges Directors and Officers Insurance Liability. - 6.
-Directors must obtain a Director Identification Number within the prescribed timeframe and advise the Company Secretary of their Identification numbers.
+The College arranges Directors and Officers Insurance Liability.